klickers/mylogks/README.md

 ## Details & warnings

-The names are not intuitive and slightly messy.
-I have not cleaned things up yet.
+The names for tables aren't really intuitive and are slightly messy.
+I am still working on cleaning things up!

 -   `LogEntry`: an entry into the activity log
 -   `LogType` (really should be LogGroupType): such as Project, Book, etc.